suhachi/Wings-Baseball-Club/docs/code/FIREBASE_FULL_PACK.md

 }

 /**
- * [POLICY] Simplified Account Creation
+ * [POLICY] Simplified Account Creation / Profile Completion
- * New users are created as 'pending'.
+ * New users are created as 'active' (GateMode SOFT) but with 'MEMBER' role.
  */
 export async function createAccount(
   user: FirebaseUser,